UCSD-DSC-Capstone-B08-LLM-Team/LLM_as_Info_Extractor/README.md

 ## Environment & Setting
-For LLM extractor, we used Claud.
+For LLM extractor, we used the API of Claude Haiku 3.5.
 We did our first NIAH experinment on Windows 11 (we might use Linux with vLLM in the future) with the help of Ollama.
 Due to its large computing demand, we used local GPU, NVIDIA RTX 5080 (16GB) for the NIAH experinment.
 As a result, you are expected to prepare your own API key and GPUs to run our experinment.
 For examples, you should set the environment variable `$env:ANTHROPIC_API_KEY="Your Own Key"`.
 Then, you should be good after running `pip install -r requirements.txt` (Install dependencies).

 ## Steps to Run Our Experinment